jasongaylord/JasonGaylord.com/_posts/2020/11/2020-11-03-build-api-graphql-dotnet-core-part-1.md

 {% include open-thumbnail.html path="2020/11/03/hot-chocolate-graphql-banana-cake-pop.jpg" alt="Testing our GraphQL Endpoint in Banana Cake Pop" %}

 ## Summary
 Today we learned how to get started with GraphQL by creating an empty ASP.NET application, installing SQLite, GraphQL, and Entity Framework Core, and testing our application using Banana Cake Pop.
-Tomorrow we'll add data and test out our application some more.
+Ready to continue?
+[Visit Part 2](https://jasong.us/3oRfFlT) to discover how to add data using GraphQL and Mutations.